Kevin Armstrong M.D. Memorial Sports Foundation

 Kevin Tonai

 Kevin currently serves as Principal at Manuel Esqueda K-8 School in Santa Ana.
-He has been in education for 21 years and has worked at all levels within K-12.
-He has been the liaison between the Kevin Armstrong Foundation and the Santa Ana Unified School District since the inception of the foundation since 2005.
-Kevin also serves on the Design Team of Common Villages, a new church outreach project in Ladera Ranch.
-A long-time friend of the Armstrong Family, Kevin Tonai first met Kevin Armstrong when they were both students in high school.
-They were in the first graduating class of Woodbridge High School in 1983 and served together on the ASB Cabinet – Kevin Armstrong as ASB President and Kevin Tonai as Senior Class President.
-Over the years they maintained their close friendship until Dr. Armstrong’s passing in 2005.
+He has been in education for 31 years and has worked at all levels within K-12.
+He has been the liaison between the Kevin Armstrong Foundation and the Santa Ana Unified School District since the inception of the Foundation in 2005.
+A long-time friend of the Armstrong Family, Kevin first met Kevin Armstrong during high school.
+They were both in the first graduating class of Woodbridge High School in 1983 and served together on the ASB Cabinet – Kevin Armstrong as ASB President and Kevin Tonai as Senior Class President.
+Over the years they maintained their close friendship until Dr. Armstrong’s sudden passing in 2005.
 Kevin will tell you that Dr. Armstrong had the charisma of a “rock star” but the heart of a great humanitarian.
 Kevin has been instrumental in the maintenance of the intermediate school intramural sports programs.
-Through his efforts and the work of others, the intermediate school students of Santa Ana compete in annual tournaments in cross country, volleyball, flag football, soccer, basketball, floor hockey, and track and field.
+Through his efforts and the work of others, the intermediate school students of Santa Ana compete in annual tournaments in cross country, volleyball, flag football, soccer, basketball, floor hockey, and track & field.
 Kevin received his B.A. in Psychology from the UC San Diego and his M.A. in Educational Administration from Alliant International University.

 Edie Tonkon